- Academic Results 2018

 Every year we run a variety of Classical trips in the UK to visit museums, lectures and historical sites.
 We also offer the choice between at least two foreign tours every year including a bespoke exploration of ‘hidden gem’ sites in the Peloponnese, with the specialist expertise of a former Monmouth teacher to guide the party personally.

-There is close collaboration with the Haberdashers’ Monmouth School for Girls in a number of areas.
-Not only are trips, Classical Society activities and lectures all joint enterprises but the sixth form Classical curriculum itself is delivered across both schools with Latin, Greek and Classical Civilisation all available up to A Level.
+There is close collaboration with Monmouth School for Girls in a number of areas.
+Not only are trips, Classical Society activities and lectures all joint enterprises but the sixth form Classical curriculum itself is delivered across both schools with Latin, Greek and Classical Civilisation all available up to A level.

 Greek is an option from Year 9 onwards; after the beginner’s course in Year 9, boys can decide to take Greek for GCSE.
 Greek gives access to some of the greatest works of Western literature, including epic, tragedy and philosophy.
 Boys who continue to GCSE and beyond get the opportunity to read selections from these works in the original Greek.